0xM1cx/Obsidian-Notes/General-I.T/Operating-Systems/Intro-to-OS.md

 - **System Software** - These are used to directly modify or give commands to the computer hardware.
 One example is the *Operating System*.
 - **Application software** -  These are used to perform a specific task and that can be directly used by the user.

+## Computer System Operation
 ![[4.png]]

 ![[5.png]]

 ![[6.png]]
+- **Service Routine/Interrupt Service Routine(ISR)** - is a process invoked by an interrupt request from a hardware device.
+It handles the request and sends it to the CPU, interrupting the active process.
+When the ISR is complete, the process is resumed.
+[More Information Here](https://techterms.com/definition/isr)
 ![[7.png]]

 ![[8.png]]